Yellowtail rockfish: Genetics

 A potential PCR-RFLP genetic sex marker developed for gopher rockfish does not successfully distinguish male and female yellowtail rockfish.

 Status

 Separate stock assessments for yellowtail rockfish in the waters off British Columbia, and the West Coast of the United States north of Cape Mendocino have estimated the stock as healthy (above the management limits) with overfishing not occurring.

 Yellowtail rockfish in the Gulf of Alaska were included in an "Other Rockfish" stock complex which was also estimated as not experiencing overfishing.
 The stock of yellowtail rockfish south of Cape Mendocino are estimated to be genetically distinct from those further north, but insufficient information was available to estimate the status of the stock in this area.

+Nutrition

+Nutrition information for yellowtail rockfish is as follows.